 Locating Your Photos on the Computer

 Once you’ve transferred the pictures to your Mac or PC, you might want to access them for copying or editing.
-On Windows, this is relatively easy – they will be located in the Photos folder or in a custom folder that you created if you’ve transferred the photos without iTunes.
+On Windows, this is relatively easy—they are located in the “Photos” folder or in a custom folder that you created if you’ve transferred the photos without iTunes.

-However, to find the actual photo files on Mac, you’ll need to go a bit further.
-Here are the steps to find your photofiles on Mac:
+However, to find the actual photo files on macOS, you’ll need to go a bit further.
+Here are the steps to find your photo files on Mac:

 - In the new window, open the “Masters” folder.

 Now, you have access to all images on your Mac, and you can edit or copy them as you see fit.